ashrithasgit/signez/readme.md

 - the entire process is automated on Jenkins
 - as AWS instance is created deploying the same
 - the website is tested by selenium testing
+- a codeql file in .yml is written for the sast secutiy to ensure code quality and analysis of the code